Tagada85/smiling-artichoke/src/pages/posts/loopback4-postgresql-foreign-keys.md

 ![PostgresQL instance](https://dev-to-uploads.s3.amazonaws.com/i/7cmbw0o9i2kx6vhbyem1.png)

 The -U flag is followed by the user name you chose when you created your datasource with Loopback.
 You'll then be prompted to enter the password you entered earlier.
-If everything went smoothly, you should see `postgres=#` in the command line, meaning that the connection was successfull.
+If everything went smoothly, you should see `postgres=#` in the command line, meaning that the connection was successful.

 To create the database, we'll run the command `CREATE DATABASE <Database_Name>;`